edgemethods/FieldConnectDataStandard/01-DeviceToCloud/OperationMessage.md

 # Operation Message
 ## Usage
-To record that a named human operator has performed an operation on a machine.
-For example, can be used on devices where a named operator can login to a machine (e.g. IPAF code).
+To record that a named human operator has performed an operation on a 'thing'.
+For example, can be used on devices where a named operator can login to factory equipment (e.g. IPAF code).

 ## Format
 * [MessageType](#messagetype) ```string```